PengyuanGuo/pengyuanguo.github.io/_publications/2025-11-10-VLM_robobench.md

 ## Overview

-In this work, we present **VLM-RoboBench**, an **open-source, real-world benchmark platform** that integrates large vision-language models (VLMs) and large language models (LLMs) to enable _zero-shot robotic manipulation_ through reasoning and embodied interaction.
+In this work, we present **AgenticLab**, an **open-source, real-world benchmark platform** that integrates large vision-language models (VLMs) and large language models (LLMs) to enable _zero-shot robotic manipulation_ through reasoning and embodied interaction.

 Unlike existing simulation-based benchmarks, VLM-RoboBench focuses on **accessible hardware**, **Open Knowledge-based Models**, and **compositional agentic intelligence**, allowing researchers to study how VLM/LLM models perform in real-world manipulation scenarios.